Reformation Day 2012: Remembrance and ReconciliationOct 27th, 2012 | By Bryan Cross | Category: Blog Posts

 In the United States, the Reformed and Lutheran traditions celebrate tomorrow (October 28) as Reformation Sunday, in memory of Martin Luther’s act of nailing his ninety-five theses to the door of the Wittenburg Church on October 31, 1517.
 The celebration is understandable because that event marks the beginning of the Reformation and of the resulting Protestant theological traditions.
 Catholics too can be grateful for the comprehensive ecclesial reforms implemented at the Council of Trent, which was prompted in part by Luther’s protest.
 At the same time, as Stanley Hauerwas explained in his well-known Reformation Sunday sermon from 1995, we must not overlook one of the subsequent fruits of Luther’s actions, namely the myriad divisions that now separate those who name the name of the Lord.
 The positive effects of the Reformation can easily blind us to a condition of disunity among Christians that grieves the heart of Christ.
 Concerning that disunity, the Second Vatican Council declared, “Such division openly contradicts the will of Christ, scandalizes the world, and damages the holy cause of preaching the Gospel to every creature.”1 Liturgical celebrations shape and form our values and sensibilities.
 In this way, celebrating Reformation Day in an unqualified way can unintentionally dispose persons to approve tacitly the resulting schisms, or incline persons to complacency and indifference toward them.
 The problem of complacency toward these divisions extends both to Protestants and Catholics.
 Ask yourself the following two questions: How many times during a Sunday service or liturgy over the past year have you heard prayers for the reconciliation of Protestants and Catholics?
 How often is this request among your own prayers?

 If a child’s parents are divorced when she is an infant, and she grows up trading weeks and weekends between mom’s place and dad’s place, she might not have any felt perception of the disorder of the situation.
 For her, the separation of her parents can seem to be the status quo.
 Having been formed within that environment her entire childhood, her social situation might feel ‘normal’ to her, and she might think nothing of it.
-Something similar can happen to Christians who grow up in the aftermath of the proliferation of schisms, where in a two mile stretch of road one can count the meeting places of fourteen different Christian denominations, some directly across from each other.
+Something similar can happen to Christians who grow up in the aftermath of the proliferation of schisms, where in a three mile stretch of road one can count the meeting places of fourteen different Christian denominations, some directly across from each other.
 Christians can drive such a road daily and think nothing of it.
 No grief wells up within them, no stab of pain in their heart, no silent prayer lifted to heaven: “Lord, have mercy.”
 What began as a separation in protest long ago has become so normal that it perceptually disappears, while the separation remains.2 The child described above might even attempt to defend the divorce by claiming that her parents love each other in their hearts.
 But she knows from her own experience that true love longs for the presence of the beloved.
 “If we love one another, we strive to deepen our communion and make it perfect.”3

 True love is not content with separation.
 Christians cannot rest content with separation from others who love the Lord, because according to Christ, Christians are to be characterized by their supernatural love for one another.4 The movement aimed at reconciling and reuniting presently divided Christians is prompted by the Holy Spirit, and is referred to as the ecumenical movement.
 In charity it pursues agreement in truth, never compromise: “In matters of faith, compromise is in contradiction with God who is Truth.”5